Updated APRIL 23, 2019

 Stimulate Blood Circulation

-Cardamom is known to increase the blood circulation in the body.
+Cardamom is known to increase blood circulation in the body.
 Undoubtedly, you will benefit from the healthy pace of your blood circulation.
 Cells will be oxygenated and nutrients will be optimally distributed.

 Regulate Blood Sugar Level